5 Best Dog Parks in Kansas City & Other Canine-Friendly Activities

 Hours: 8 a.m. to 5 p.m.
 Mon-Fri

 For a dog park that supports a good cause, then you don’t want to miss out on this one.
 Wayside Waifs animal shelter offers a safe, fenced-in dog park, giving your dog 5-acres of freedom away from the leash.
-The Bark Park comes with a separate area for smaller dogs, covered pavilions, “Time-Out Kennels” (if you’re pup gets a little too rowdy), water stations, and more.
+The Bark Park comes with a separate area for smaller dogs, covered pavilions, “Time-Out Kennels” (if your pup gets a little too rowdy), water stations, and more.
 If you’re worried about it being too cold or too hot outside, don’t fret!
 The park’s Courtesy Comfort Station gives you a break from the elements and has vending machines for soda.

-Wayside Waifs Bark Park requires a membership and card to enter, which is great for those worried about security.
+Wayside Waifs Bark Park requires a membership and a card to enter, which is great for those worried about security.
 All of the proceeds support their shelter operations.

 5. Shawnee Mission Park